OlympusDAO-Education/Documentation/basics/migration.md

 ## Will my gOHM still earn rebase rewards?

 Yes.
-Although gOHM does not rebase like sOHM does, it still earns you rebase rewards.
+Although gOHM does not change in quantity upon rebase like sOHM does, it still earns you rebase rewards.
 This is because the price of gOHM is tied to the Current Index:

 $$
 gOHM_{price} = OHM_{price} * CurrentIndex